Ductless Heat Pumps

 Ductless systems distribute warm or cool air quietly and evenly, making your living areas more comfortable.
 Installing a ductless system is low-cost and easy, which makes them an excellent option for replacing or supplementing existing electric systems.

-Each ductless system consists of an outside unit and one or more inside “heads” that serves zones in your home.
+Each ductless system consists of an outside unit and one or more inside “heads” that serve zones in your home.
 Find out where to shop for a ductless heat pump, or stop by our office to see a display model.

 This program is available to residential PUD customers who meet the following requirements:

-- Single family homes with electric heat such as wall heaters, baseboards, or a forced air furnace.
+- Single-family homes with electric heat such as wall heaters, baseboards, or a forced-air furnace.
 If your home has a heat pump, please contact us for eligibility.